The Ark-La-Tex Agricultural Council Scholarship Fund

 The eligible applicant must be either a high school graduate, hold a GED certificate, or be a senior high school student with a GPA of 3.0.
 Applicants who have been enrolled in college for at least one semester must have a college GPA of 2.75 on a 4.0 scale.
 Applicants who are high school graduates but who are not presently or previously enrolled in college must have an 80 on a 100 scale.
 A current transcript is required.
 Please apply using the Scholarship Portal.

 Louisiana Heroes’ Scholarship

 The Louisiana Heroes’ Scholarship Fund was created to provide college and vocational school tuition to the children of Louisiana’s teachers, coaches, law enforcement officers, and first responders.
 Attorney Scott Chafin created the fund in conjunction with the Community Foundation by making an initial donation of $25,000.
 The fund is kept alive by annual fundraisers and private donations.
 The Louisiana Heroes’ Scholarship Fund will award (5) $2,500 scholarships annually.
 These scholarships will be awarded based on the applicant’s merit and need.
 Each application will be reviewed by the Louisiana Heroes’ Scholarship Fund Selection Committee.
 The scholarships will be given out at the Annual Louisiana Heroes’ Scholarship Fundraising Gala.
-To apply, click here.
+Please apply using the Scholarship Portal.